 - Further develop U.S. mobile telecommunications market.
 We continue to invest capital into our sales and marketing efforts to demonstrate our DC power systems to the top Tier-1 wireless telecommunications providers and more than 500 small wireless and cable operators in the U.S. Our goal is to further diversify our customer base.
 We believe the rapid transition towards 5G will result in an increase in demand for back-up power generators and that our new LPG / natural gas DC power systems will allow us to better compete on an economic basis with our competitors that provide AC power systems. - Expand global sales to bad-grid or off-grid markets.
 The increase in telecommunications subscriber base in rural and remote areas in emerging countries has increased the deployment of telecommunications sites in off-grid and bad-grid areas.
-During 2022, approximately 72% of our DC power systems sales were to U.S. telecommunications customers, which we believe represents only 4.7% of the total global telecommunications market.
+During 2023, approximately 75% of our DC power systems sales were to U.S. telecommunications customers, which we believe represents only 4.7% of the total global telecommunications market.
 We believe that the lack of a stable electric infrastructure in rural regions of many developing nations provides significant opportunity for our products in both off-grid and bad-grid location.
-During 2022, we demonstrated our products to several prospects in need of off-grid and/or bad-grid solutions which resulted in several initial orders. - Further develop our new LPG and natural gas DC power systems.
+During 2023, we demonstrated our products to several prospects in need of off-grid and/or bad-grid solutions which resulted in several initial orders. - Further develop our new LPG and natural gas DC power systems.
 With the increased growth in off-grid and bad-grid telecommunications sites, emissions generated by telecommunications towers is beginning to be a major contributor of pollution and greenhouse gases.
 Since 2019, we have developed lower emission LPG and natural gas DC power generators for use in rural off-grid and bad-grid sites.
 We initiated this development by partnering with world's largest natural gas engine manufacturer, Toyota Engines, located in Japan.
-Subsequently, we integrated engine control systems utilizing control technology from Bosch, located in Germany, and concluded by receiving certification from the EPA in December 2019 to sell our new product in all 50 states in the U.S. Upon certification, we began marketing this low emission natural gas solution to telecommunications.
+Subsequently, we integrated engine control systems utilizing control technology from Bosch, located in Germany, and concluded by receiving certification from the EPA in December 2019 to sell our new product in all 50 states in the U.S. Upon certification, we began marketing this low emission natural gas solution to telecommunications customers worldwide and in the midst of the COVID-19 pandemic we secured several orders for natural gas configured backup and prime power applications.
 During 2020, we began shipments of our DC natural gas generators to several domestic and international Tier-1 telecommunications customers.
-In 2023, we plan to expand our sales and service network for our natural gas generators, targeting residential and telecommunications customers in the U.S. while also targeting Tier-1 telecommunications customers in emerging nations with solar hybrid natural gas generators for off-grid markets.
+In 2024, we plan to expand our sales and service network for our natural gas generators, targeting residential and telecommunications customers in the U.S. while also targeting Tier-1 telecommunications customers in emerging nations with solar hybrid natural gas generators for off-grid markets.